Skip to content

 Activities to do in the Barranco del Gredero:

-Paleontological hiking: Exploring the Barranco del Gredero on foot is a spectacular experience.
-Walking its trails allows you to discover millions of years of geological history.
-As you move along, you can admire the different sedimentary layers formed during the Cretaceous and Eocene periods, as well as observe the remains of marine organisms that inhabited the area millions of years ago.
+Hiking: Walking through the Barranco del Gredero is a fascinating experience, but not suitable for all skill levels.
+Its trails require caution due to the terrain's conditions, making it advisable to have prior experience with similar hikes or to be accompanied by specialized guides.
+As you progress, you can admire the different sedimentary layers formed during the Cretaceous and Eocene periods, as well as observe remains of marine organisms that inhabited the area millions of years ago.

 Come to discover what makes this place in Caravaca de la Cruz so special and embark on a journey millions of years in the making.
 The Barranco del Gredero awaits you!